 ASES-STARS After School Education and Safety Program

-The ASES-STARS After School Education and Safety Program is funded through a grant from the State of California.
-It is offered to parents at no-cost and serves students grades 1 through 8 every day after school until 6:00 p.m.PROGRAM ELEMENTSThe ASES-STARS program consists of three components: 1) academic, 2) academic enrichment, and 3) recreational.
-The education component consists of curriculum that reinforces the school's academic program.
+The After-School Education and Safety Program (ASES) is funded by a grant from the State of California.
+It is offered to parents at no-cost and serves students grades 1 through 8 every day after school until 6:00 p.m.PROGRAM ELEMENTSThe ASES program consists of three components: 1) academic, 2) academic enrichment, and 3) recreational.
+The education component consists of a curriculum that reinforces the school's academic program.
 The enrichment component will include STEM activities.
-The Recreational component will consist of the SPARK curriculum.ADMISSIONAdmission to the Folsom Cordova Unified School District's ASES-STARS Program is based upon parental commitment to the program requirements.
-A Parent Orientation must be attended before admittance into the ASES-STARS Program.
+The recreational component will consist of the SPARK curriculum.ADMISSIONAdmission to the Folsom Cordova Unified School District's ASES Program is based upon parental commitment to the program requirements.
+A Parent Orientation must be completed before admittance into the ASES Program.
 A waiting list will be created as the need arises.
-Students will be invited to join the ASES-STARS program as spaces become available.FULL TIME ENROLLMENTStudents must attend ASES on a daily basis.
-(However, if they are absent from school, students may not attend ASES that day.)
+Students will be invited to join the ASES program as spaces become available.FULL TIME ENROLLMENTStudents should attend ASES on a daily basis.
+(However, if they are absent from school, students may not attend that day.)
 Excessive absences from ASES may result in students being dropped from the afterschool program.
-Elementary students must attend ASES for at least 3 hours per day; Middle School students for 2 hours a day.
+The grant's intent is for elementary students to attend ASES for 3 hours per day; Middle School students for 2 hours a day.

-PARALLEL PROGRAMSWithin certain limits and with prior approval from the ASES Director, students may be excused from ASES to engage in other activities such as team sports, church, Scouts, etc. Parents must give a completed Parallel Program Request Form to the ASES Team Leader at least five days before the start of the Parallel Program for approval to miss ASES for this purpose.
-These requests are typically approved if the student will be leaving ASES early no more than two days a week, and if the student is leaving immediately after checking in to ASES or during supper time.
-Elementary students with pre-approved Parallel Program Forms, medical appointment or special occasions must be picked up from ASES between Check-in and 2:45 p.m. or at supper time between 3:45 -4:00 p.m.
-Middle school students may be picked up from ASES for Parallel Programs/medical appointments at check-in 3:00 p.m. or at supper time between 3:45 - 4:00 p.m.
+PARALLEL PROGRAMSWithin certain limits and with prior approval from the ASES Director, students may be excused from ASES to engage in other activities such as team sports, church, Scouts, etc. Parents must give a completed Parallel Program Request Form to the ASES Associate at least five days before the start of the Parallel Program for approval to miss ASES for this purpose.
+These requests are typically approved if the student is leaving ASES early, no more than two days a week, and if the student is leaving immediately after checking in to ASES or during supper time.
+For the least amount of disruptions, elementary students with pre-approved Parallel Program forms, medical appointments or special occasions should be picked up from ASES between Check-in and 2:45 p.m. or at supper time between 3:45 p.m. -4:00 p.m.
+Middle school students may be picked up from ASES for Parallel Programs/medical appointments at check-in 3:00 p.m. or at supper time between 3:45 p.m. - 4:00 p.m.

 If your child is not picked up by 6:00 p.m., and we have been unable to contact anyone on the enrollment form, we may contact law enforcement.

-For safety reasons, students must always check into the ASES Program directly after school.
+For safety reasons, students should always check into the ASES Program directly after school.

 COMMUNICATIONWe support and encourage open communication.
-If at any time you have questions or concerns, please make an appointment to talk with the Team Leader and /or ASES Director.
+If, at any time, you have questions or concerns, please make an appointment to talk with the ASES Associate and /or ASES Director.